Southern Leyte: Independent province

+Contemporary

 Mudslides

 In December 2003, a landslide in San Francisco, Southern Leyte destroyed most of the town, killing 200 people.

 On February 17, 2006, several mudslides caused by heavy rains, amounting over 200 cm, and a minor earthquake destroyed at least one town and many commercial and residential infrastructures, leaving hundreds dead.
 The municipality of Saint Bernard was one of the worst hit areas with 23 confirmed deaths, up to 200 estimated deaths and another 1,500 missing.
 Barangay Guinsaugon, a mountain village on the said municipality with 2,500 people, was almost completely destroyed, killing 1,800 of its 1,857 residents.
 Many rescuers from national and international responded to the incident.
 However, rescue efforts were greatly hampered by poor road conditions and lack of heavy equipment.
 Survivors also reported lack of coordination of rescue efforts.
-The few handful of Guinsaugon citizens which escaped the mudslide were put up in emergency shelters without adequate nutrition and care despite the National Government collecting millions of dollars worth of donations.
+The few handful of Guinsaugon citizens which escaped the mudslide were put up in emergency shelters without adequate nutrition and care despite the National Government collecting millions of dollars' worth of donations.